Harvest-Dev/ng-walkthrough/README.md

 -   `focusElementSelector`: CSS selector for focus a HTML element.
 If the selector detect more that one, the only the first will be chosen.
 -   `focusElementCSSClass`: Add a class on focusElement
 -   `focusHighlightAnimation`: `true` for show highlight animation on the focus element.
-By defaut `false`.
+By default `false`.
 -   `focusBackdrop`: `true` for show a dark backdrop around the focus element.
-By defaut `false`.
+By default `false`.
 -   `focusGlow`: `true` for show a glow on the focus element.
-By defaut `false`.
+By default `false`.
 -   `focusAction`: add an action `click` on the highlight zone.
 -   `typeSelector`: type of selection.
 Two modes possible: `element` (one unique HMLT element), `zone` (a zone with contains the first and last element).
-By defaut : `element`.
+By default : `element`.
 -   `radius`: apply a “borderRadius” on highlight zone.
 If `number` the value as change in percent.
 If `auto` use the focused element borderRadius.
 If it's a simple `string`, use it without changes.
-By defaut, no radius.
+By default, no radius.
 -   `marginZone`: add a maring of focus zone in px. (e.g. `12 15 12 13` for CSS `12px 15px 12px 13px`, `12 15` for `12px 15px 12px 15px`, `12` for `12px 12px 12px 12px`.)
 -   `scrollOnTarget`: if the walkthrough detects that `focusElementSelector` is outside of the current view, scrolls automatically.
 By default : `true`
 -   `visibilityCallback`: callback to check if `focusElementSelector` is hidden, only if the walkthrough needs specific verification.
 By default : `optional`